donkennie/donkennie/README.md

 - 😊 Pronouns: He/him
 - 👋 Hi, I’m kennie.
 A Software Engineer.
-- 👀 I’m interested in learning and meeting up with people of great-minded.
+- 👀 I’m currently learning Microservice.
 - 🌱 I’m a c# learner- a backend developer.
 - 💞️ I’m looking forward to collaborating on my new project.
 - 📫 How to reach me?
 09057317586-via my telephone number OR my gmail address, ajeigbekehinde160@gmail.com.